khnsky/dotfiles/README.md

 > stow i3

 you need to specify stow dir if you are not in it currently, you need to specify target dir if it's not one above the stow dir.

+vim config installation requires installation of nvim files
+installing firefox doesn't work, for now you need to symlink files manually